-Magazines, which in the judgment of the Admissions Committee, meet the above standards and whose circulation is 60 percent or more paid are eligible for Active membership.
+Magazines, which in the judgment of the Membership Committee, meet the above standards and whose circulation is 60 percent or more paid are eligible for Active membership.
 Magazines that meet the above criteria, but have less than 60 percent paid circulation are eligible for Affiliate membership.

 Circulation audits shall be performed by BPA, ABC, VAC or CVC.
-For publications located outside the US, firms providing equivalent audit services may be accepted at the discretion of the Membership Admissions Committee.
+For publications located outside the US, firms providing equivalent audit services may be accepted at the discretion of the Membership Committee.

-The Admissions Committee shall consist of not less than 5 nor more than 9 representatives of member publications.
+The Membership Committee shall consist of not less than 5 nor more than 9 representatives of member publications.
 Representatives shall be proposed by the President and approved by the Board of Directors.
 Each representative shall serve for a term of not more than three years, except that those selected for partial terms to serve on the initial committee, may serve one additional full term.
 It is intended that the committee membership include balanced representation from management and editorial positions of member magazines.
 (The initial committee appointed shall be appointed to staggered terms.)

-All recommendations of the Membership Admissions Committee regarding membership are subject to final approval by the CRMA Board of Directors.
+All recommendations of the Membership Committee regarding membership are subject to final approval by the CRMA Board of Directors.

 Adopted by the

 May 12, 2013